demetriosoccasional verse

 He would sit alone in the “kafenia” in the market-places careful not to reveal too much

-Arm-in-arm with their traitorous strumpets, and he would sense his people’s terror and hatred
+With their traitorous strumpets, and he would sense his peoples’ terror and hatred

 As they scattered to let the enemy pass...

-And, as he slowly sipped his bitter chicory coffee laced with ouzo, there began in him
+And, as he slowly sipped his bitter chicory laced with ouzo, there began in him

 A strange and disquieting awareness – for as he witnessed all the misery about him, the poverty